CD4017BE/DataFlowCircuits/README.md

 "Data Flow Circuits" is a hobby project, where I'm creating a data flow oriented programming language with a graphical editor.

 As part of my Minecraft mod RedstoneControl, I had previously implemented a runtime compiler that would translate a data flow graph into JVM byte code in order to efficiently emulate player build logic circuits.
-Now I decided to turn that concept into a complete programming Language for writing regular programs that run on computers in the real world.
+Now I decided to turn that concept into a complete programming language for writing regular programs that run on computers in the real world.

+The language is strongly statically typed and quite low level in its core with pointers and manual memory management.
+But most of the time types are automatically derived from input signals through compile-time polymorphic operators.
+And higher level abstractions will be possible via macro blocks (not implemented yet).

 ![](example.png)